 Vaping and Tobacco Harm Reduction in the UK

 Back in 2015, Public Health England looked at all of the available research regarding e-cigs and published a conclusion that shocked most of the medical world: Vaping is at least 95 percent less harmful than smoking.
-In the following year, the UK’s Royal College of Physicians issued a report claiming “e-cigarettes are likely to be beneficial to UK public health” and called upon doctors to encourage their smoking patients to try vaping instead.
+In the following year, the UK’s Royal College of Physicians issued a report claiming “e-cigarettes are likely to be beneficial to UK smokers” and called upon doctors to encourage their smoking patients to try vaping instead.
 Just a year later, the UK has already seen about a three percent decline in the smoking population according to the Office for National Statistics.

 Vaping and Tobacco Harm Reduction in France